 - Did the story come through?
-Check that your product marketing story and description are clear by conducting product marketing research with test sample panels of customers.
+Check that the product marketing story and description are clear by conducting product marketing research with test sample panels of customers.

-- Did you reach the right people?
-View your qualified lead numbers.
+- Did the product marketing reach the right people?
+View qualified lead numbers.

-- Did your product sell?
-View the revenue and lead conversion rates to see how many people buy your product.
-Measure your market share and whether people are peer-to-peer selling through reviews and testimonials.
+- Did the product sell?
+View the revenue and lead conversion rates to see how many people buy the Measure market share and whether people are peer-to-peer selling through reviews and testimonials.

-- Are your customers happy?
+- Are customers happy?
 Try using Net Promoter Score (NPS) to see how loyal customers are to your brand.
-You can measure customer sentiment, and measure the customer lifetime value (this suggests a monetary value to the relationship between the customer and the brand).
+It’s best to measure customer sentiment and customer lifetime value, as this suggests a monetary value to the relationship between the customer and the bran

-You might find that your product marketing is not doing as well as you would like, so you might want to consider what you can do to generate interest.
-For example, if the product is priced too high in the market, you can check this by doing pricing point research.
-If you’re not sure where the problem is, conjoint analysis can help.
+Your product marketers might find that the product marketing is not doing as well as they would like, so they might want to consider what they can do to generate further interest.
+For example, if the product is priced too high in the market, this can be checked by doing pricing point research.
+If they’re not sure where the problem is, conjoint analysis can help.

-Ultimately, you want to investigate the root causes of poor performance and make changes that can be measured.
-This way, you can see how things improve over time in response to a change.
+Ultimately, it’s necessary to investigate the root causes of poor performance and make changes that can be measured.
+This way, your product marketers can see how things improve over time in response to a change.

 When it comes to product marketing, the State of Product Marketing 2021 report revealed that PMMs and product marketers found that these skill sets and activities most helpful: